Enter password to access site.

 When we first meet Max, he is one of the few cops left trying to enforce the law even though society has long since broken down.
 Eventually, after a series of tragic personal losses, Max realizes he can no longer play by the rules.
 By the time we catch up with him in Thunderdome, he has become just a drifter, a survivor who will stay out of your business if you stay out of his.

 Thirty years later, in 2015, his story continued somewhat in Mad Max: Fury Road.
 I say ‘somewhat’ because Furiosa is the star of this story, as played by Charlize Theron.
 Tom Hardy plays Max.
-We learn that Furiosa was kidnapped from her home many years before, a lush paradise known as the “green place”—and she has spent a great deal of time, years in fact, trying to get back to it.
-All of this takes place in a vast radioactive desert wasteland where the only precious commodities are water, food, and fuel.
+We learn that Furiosa was kidnapped from her home many years before, a lush paradise known as the “green place”and she has spent a great deal of time, years in fact, trying to get back to it.
+All of this takes place in a vast radioactive desert wasteland where the only precious commodities are water, food, fuel, and bullets.

 A

 Although Fury Road’s worldwide box-office take was close to $380 million, it did not entirely recoup its costs.
 But it was received quite positively, so much so that a black and white (excuse me, a “Black & Chrome”) edition was released on 4K Blu-ray.
-Nominated for ten Oscars, Fury Road took home six—including “Best Achievement in Production Design” and “Best Achievement in Film Editing.”
+Nominated for ten Oscars, Fury Road took home sixincluding “Best Achievement in Production Design” and “Best Achievement in Film Editing.”
 So, it looked inevitable that a sequel would be greenlit.

 And so it was, but that sequel became a prequel with Furiosa: A Mad Max Saga.
 It begins by going back in time before the events in Fury Road and introduces us to a very young Furiosa (Alyla Browne).
 Here, we see her kidnapping as told by Furiosa to Max in Fury Road.
 The kidnapping is bad news for Furiosa, but it implies a bigger threat: the biker gang have seen where Furiosa and her family lives, with its fresh fruit, water and trees, and they will want to return with reinforcements to claim it as their own.